govau/service-manual/content/content-strategy/content-auditing/intro.md

 A good content audit can help you scope and budget for content improvement and reduction projects.

 It also helps you create benchmarks to report on improvements over the content lifecycle.

-This guidance has been co-created with the Department of Industry, Innovation and Science.